 “RHD is a preventable disease, yet Aboriginal and Torres Strait Islander children remain hugely affected,” Dr Chisholm adds.
 “Preventing Streptococcal infection, and the subsequent development of RHD, will help improve health outcomes for these children.”

-Find out more about the Department of Mathematics and Statistics on their website.
+Find out more about the Department of Mathematical and Physical Sciences on the website.